xAI has seven Grok models in the API right now. For OpenClaw, that list is noisier than it needs to be.

 The real trade-off is context.
 Code Fast caps at 256K tokens.
 If your codebase fits, it’s the better coding model.
 If it doesn’t, 4.1 Fast with its 2M window is your only option.

-Grok 4.20 — the new reasoning model
+Grok 4.3 — the new reasoning default

-Grok 4 — the flagship (and when to skip it)
+Grok 4 — skip it

 Setup in OpenClaw